Silvana Botti: Research

 Her research focuses on theoretical spectroscopy and the development of first-principles methods for electronic excitations based on (time-dependent) density functional theory and many-body perturbation theory.
 She edited the book "First Principles Approaches to Spectroscopic Properties of Complex Materials".
 She is an associate editor of npj Computational Materials.
-Her research on a silicon-based direct bandgap light emitter was announced to be the "Breakthrough of the Year" by Physics World.
+Botti was part of an international research collaboration on a silicon-based direct bandgap light emitter, which was announced to be the "Breakthrough of the Year" by Physics World in 2020.